michaelbjacobson/CV/README.md

 processing payroll, hiring, training and occasionally disciplining staff, overseeing the eCommerce operation, general problem solving and troubleshooting.

+**The Easton** ()
+*General Manager*
+Responsible for the day-to-day running of the pub, specifically the front of house operations.
+Duties included hiring and training staff, organising events, dealing with customer grievances, payroll, writing rotas, resolving conflicts within the team, and stock control.

+**Pantha Karate Club**
+*Sensei*
+Responsible for supervising and teaching groups of students, aged between 5 and 18.

 ## Interests

 History, politics, cooking, modern and contemporary art, Karate,